Ayesha-da/MechaCar_Statistical_Analysis/README.md

 - Is the slope of the linear model considered to be zero?
 Why or why not?

-  The **p-value: 5.35e-11** is much smaller han the assumed significance level of 0.05%.This indicates there is sufficient evidence to reject null hypothesis and the slope of     the linear model is not zero.
+  The **p-value: 5.35e-11** is much smaller than the assumed significance level of 0.05%.This indicates there is sufficient evidence to reject null hypothesis and the slope of     the linear model is not zero.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?